10 Facts about the Battle of Gaines' Mill

 Phillip St. George Cooke's Federal cavalry made a desperate and ill-fated charge against Confederate troops holding the crest of the Watt House plateau during the Battle of Gaines' Mill.
 This cavalry charge did little to change the ultimate outcome of the battle, but Federal horsemen did add to the growing confusion that reigned towards the end of the battle.
 Cooke, a native of Leesburg, Virginia and a 1827 West Point graduate, made the difficult decision to remain loyal to the Federal cause that he had long served.
 J.E.B.
 Stuart, the famed commander of the Army of Northern Virginia's cavalry, was Cooke's son-in-law.
 Upon learning that his Virginian father-in-law had decided to remain loyal to the Union remarked that "He will regret it only once, and that will be continually."

 Until 2011, the only preserved portion of the Gaines' Mill battlefield was the 60-acre section of the battlefield under National Park Control around the Watt House.
 This 60-acre tract is just a small fraction of the more than 2,000 acres that comprises this battlefield.
-In 2011, two small preservation efforts were completed by the Richmond Battlefields Association and the Civil War Trust - the first preservation successes at Gaines' Mill since before World War II.
-The Civil War Trust's most recently acquired 285-acre "Longstreet Attack" tract greatly expanded the amount of preserved land at Gaines' Mill.
-Hopefully future campaigns will bring more of this important battlefield into state of perpetual preservation.
+In 2011, two small preservation efforts were completed by the Richmond Battlefields Association and the Civil War Trust — the first preservation successes at Gaines' Mill since before World War II.
+The Civil War Trust's most recently acquired 285-acre "Longstreet Attack" tract greatly expanded the amount of preserved land at Gaines’ Mill— increasing this important battlefield by 100%.
+In September 2015, the Civil War Trust announced a campaign to save 13 acres right in the center of the battlefield, bringing more of this important battlefield into state of perpetual preservation.

 View of the Gaines' Mill battlefield near the Watt House.
 Photo: Rob Shenk